Cosmological Gravitational Waves from Ultralight Vector Dark Matter: Implementation in class.VFDM

 Now we present the fluid variables of Eq. (\ref{fluid_variables_synchronous}), written in terms of the new set of variables,

 The previous quantities are the ones implemented in the code, added as an additional species on Einstein equations.

-Finally, we need to calculate the initial conditions including the tensor perturbation.
+Now we calculate the initial conditions including the tensor perturbation.
 We calculate this by either looking for the attractor solution of Eqs. \eqref{eq_delta1_0}, \eqref{eq_delta1_1}, \eqref{eq_delta2_0} and \eqref{eq_delta2_1} at early times, or by transforming the solutions from Eq. (\ref{cond_ini_vec_pert_synch}).
 In both ways, we obtain

 Finally, we write the equation for the tensor perturbation (\ref{einstein_h_plus}) in these new variables as

 In Sec. \ref{sec:WeinbergAD} we discuss that the initial conditions can be calculated using the construction of the Weinberg adiabatic mode.
 However, this construction depends on arbitrary constants given in the matrix ${w^{i}}_j$ (see Eq. \eqref{WAM_h_+}).
 In particular, the initial conditions for the gravitational waves depend on a new parameter $w_+$.
 To present the results in this paper, we set $w_+=0$.
 This is achieved by setting initially